Wednesday, October 23, 2024

 A wife loses her grip on reality when she begins to suspect that her husband is having an affair with the housekeeper.
 Is she losing her mind, or will she find that her suspicions were right?

-Though modern Korean cinema is most known for its revenge-themed films, horror cinema in more recent years has been gaining traction.
-When it comes to Korean horror films made before the millennium, they are not widely known or available to western audiences.
-This brings us to Suddenly in the Dark, a film that comes from South Korea’s golden age for horror cinema.
+While modern Korean cinema is primarily recognized for its revenge-themed films, horror cinema has been gaining popularity in recent years.
+Western audiences are not familiar with or able to access Korean horror films produced prior to the year 2000.
+Case in point, Suddenly in the Dark, a film that comes from South Korea’s golden age for horror cinema.

 Young Nam Ko directed Suddenly in the Dark.
 He was a prolific filmmaker who directed over 100 films.
-That said, what makes Suddenly in the Dark so impressive is that it was his one and only foray into the horror genre.
-And when it comes to exploiting horror genre elements, Young Nam Ko does a phenomenal job.
+What makes Suddenly in the Dark particularly impressive is that it marks Young Nam Ko's sole venture into the horror genre.
+When it comes to utilizing elements typical of horror, he excels remarkably.

-Though everyone is very good in their respective roles, Yeong-ae Kim's (Confession of Murder) portrayal of the wife is the heart and soul of Suddenly in the Dark.
-Her character is put through an emotional roller coaster, and she delivers a pitch-perfect portrayal of a woman having a nervous breakdown.
+While everyone excels in their respective roles, Yeong-ae Kim's portrayal of the wife stands out as the heart and soul of Suddenly in the Dark.
+Her character experiences an emotional roller coaster, and she delivers a flawless performance of a woman undergoing a nervous breakdown.
 Another performance of note is Ki-seon Lee in the role of the mysterious housekeeper who carries around creepy-looking dolls.
 For someone who had not acted before, she delivers a remarkable performance in her only onscreen credit.

 From a production standpoint, Suddenly in the Dark is a film where everyone involved is clicking on all cylinders.
 The way the premise of Suddenly in the Dark is executed sets it apart, despite familiar ground being covered.
 The well-constructed narrative does a superb job building momentum by maintaining tension.
 Ultimately, Suddenly in the Dark is a well-crafted horror film that's overflowing with a forbidding atmosphere.